imanghafoori1/laravel-microscope/README.md

 - It checks that your routes refer to valid controller classes and methods.
 - It checks all the controller methods to have valid type-hints.
 - It scans for `route()`, `redirect()->route()`, `\Redirect::route()` to refer to valid routes.
 - It will report the public methods of controllers, which have no routes pointing to them.
-In other words `dead controllers` are detected.
+In other words, `dead controllers` are detected.

 <a name="compact"></a>

 ### `php artisan check:compact`

-- In php 7.3 if you "compact" a non-existent variable you will get an error, so this command checks the entire project for wrong `compact()` calls and reports to you, which parameters should be removed.
+- In php 7.3 if you "compact" a non-existent variable you will get an error, so this command checks the entire project for wrong `compact()` calls and reports to you which parameters should be removed.

 <a name="blade_queries"></a>